Current vortices in hexagonal graphene quantum dots: Results

-Next, we investigate the case of asymmetrically placed contacts across the hexagonal GQD.
+Next, we investigate the case of non-frontal vertex contacts placed across the hexagonal GQD.
 In the upper part of Fig. \ref{vortfig} it is shown the transmission for this configuration as a function of injection energy.
-There, it is indicated the peaks chosen for the corresponding current patterns depicted in the lower part of the figure.
-Now, induced by the asymmetric positions of the contacts, vortices appear.
+There, the peaks chosen for the corresponding current patterns depicted in the lower part of the figure, are indicated.
+Now, induced by both the non-frontal position of the contacts and the chosen energy, vortices, as well as circular edge current, appear.
 Corresponding to the near zero energy peaks b and c we see, once again, the prevalence of the edge states guiding the current flow.

-Another case of asymmetrically placed contacts is shown in Fig. \ref{vortfig2}.
-Again, vortices, and even a half-vortex, appear.
-As before, the closer the injection energy is to zero, the closer the current path to the edge.

-As a last example, we show the results for a larger number of contacts placed asymmetrically on the edges of the hexagonal GQD.
-As in the other cases, in Fig. \ref{5contact} we show the transmission as a function of injection energy and two selected current patterns, corresponding to the transmission peaks indicated.
-Again, we see that the current follows the edge states path for a choice of injection energy near zero.
-An asymmetric vortex appears in the current pattern of the right hand side.
+Note, however, that only in Fig. \ref{vortfig}c there exists a circular edge current.
+Comparing Figs. \ref{2atomfront}a and \ref{vortfig}b we see that, while in the former the current splits equally over the two equivalent paths along the edge, it chooses the shorter path in the latter.